 The pantries are constructed out of cedar to withstand rot and insects.
-They are 15 inches tall in the front and 11″ tall in the back with a sloped roof.
-The outside is stained to match the natural appearance of cedar, and the outside is unstained.
+They are 15" tall in the front and 11" tall in the back with a sloped roof.
+The outside is stained to match the natural appearance of cedar, and the inside is unstained.

 The door has a plexiglass window, two self-closing hinges and a magnetic catch to keep the door closed.
 There is a small pull knob to open the door.
 It is supported on a cedar 4” x 4” post with a cedar 2” x 4” attached to the base.
 The post is buried two feet in the ground and is assembled with brass screws and wood glue.

 - 1005 N. Carroll Blvd, Denton TX 76201

 - Big Fattee’s: 220 West Parkway, Suite 100 Denton, TX 76201

 - 1401 Amherst Drive, Denton, TX 76201

 - 324 Sunset Street, #100 Denton, TX 76201